jonshiach/graphics-labs/_sources/pages/08_Lighting.md

 uniform int numSpotLights;
 ```

-We will be defining a function called `calculateSpotLight()` to calculate our spotlight but first we need to declare the function prototype
+We will be defining a function called `calculateSpotLight()` to calculate our spotlight but first we need to declare the function prototype before the `main()` function.

 ```cpp
 vec3 calculateSpotLight(SpotLight spotLight, vec3 fragmentPosition, vec3 normal, vec3 eye);